 - 3 star - must include hot water in the wash basins, a communal lounge, a larger play area, nursing rooms for babies and sinks or washing machines for laundry and be within 1 km of a grocery store.

-- 5 star - You name it it's got it site, tropical leisure pools, computer playworlds for kids etc.
+- 5 star - You name it it's got it site, tropical leisure pools, computer play-worlds for kids etc.

 There is a book called 'Camping Danmark' which lists all the campsites with descriptions in English.
 This is available from tourist bureaus, bookshops and campsites.
-More information on the campsites in Denmark is availble at DK Camping.
+More information on the campsites in Denmark is available at DK Camping.

-It was interesting that all the campsites we visited had a kitchen for cooking your own meals in.
+It was interesting to find that all the campsites we visited had a kitchen for cooking your own meals in.
 This saved squatting around on the grass to cook and was brilliant for when it was chucking it down with rain, however they don't always provide anywhere to sit down and eat your meal!
 Oh well you can't ask for every thing.

 Most campsites have huts or cabins for hire these can sleep from 4 - 6 people depending on size.
-These can be hired by the night or at weekly rates and accommodation can vary depending on price, a one night stay in a 4 bed basic hut cost us 250DKr which for 4 persons is only a little bit more expensive than camping.
-We used this hut due to arriving late after a torrential day of rain and finding a flooded campsite!.
+These can be hired by the night or at weekly rates and accommodation can vary depending on price.
+A one night stay in a 4 bed basic hut would cost @ 450 - 600DKr which for 4 persons is a little bit more expensive than camping.
+We have used the huts on one occasion due to arriving late after a torrential day of rain and finding a flooded campsite!.
 We were lucky there was was one available that night as in high season they are nearly always booked up in advance.
 A basic hut usually will have bunk beds (you will need your own bedding/sleeping bags), table and a small stove, pans, plates, mugs and cutlery.
 There is no sink, toilet or running water and any ablutions are done using the normal campsite facilities.
-Most sites offer the more basic cabins but some sites have cabins that are much more spacious and luxurious with fitted kitchens, proper beds, TV etc. obviously the price increases pro rata. |
+Most sites offer the more basic cabins but some sites have cabins that are much more spacious and luxurious with fitted kitchens, toilets, proper beds, TV etc. obviously the price increases pro rata.

 Nature Camp Sites